Britain’s Prince Andrew to step down from public duties

 ‘Sex slave’

-One of Epstein’s accusers Virginia Giuffre, then Roberts, has said she was forced to have sex with Andrew in London, New York and on a private Caribbean island between 1999 and 2002, when she says Epstein kept her as a “sex slave”.
+One of Epstein’s accusers Virginia Giuffre, then Roberts, has said she was forced to have sex with the prince in London, New York and on a private Caribbean island between 1999 and 2002, when she says Epstein kept her as a “sex slave”.

 During the BBC Newsnight interview the prince was asked about the claim by Ms Giuffre that she had sex with him in a house in London.

-“I have no recollection of ever meeting this lady, none whatsoever,” replied Andrew. – Reuters
+“I have no recollection of ever meeting this lady, none whatsoever,” replied the prince. – Reuters